EOSIO/eosio.cdt/docs/05_best-practices/04_data-design-and-migration.md

 If you want to keep the existing data there are two ways to do it:

 ### 2.1.
 Using binary extentions
-To learn how to modify the structure using binary extensions please read this [tutorial](../09_tutorials/01_binary-extension.md).
+To learn how to modify the structure using binary extensions read this [tutorial](../09_tutorials/01_binary-extension.md).

 ### 2.2.
 Using ABI variants
-To learn how to modify the structure using ABI variants please read this [tutorial](../09_tutorials/02_abi-variants.md).
+To learn how to modify the structure using ABI variants read this [tutorial](../09_tutorials/02_abi-variants.md).

 ### 2.3.
 Migrate the existing data to a second table